mitre/cascade-server/brawl-demo/README.md

 ![create-account](screenshots/02.png)

-Next, use your new credentials, to log into the account:
+Next, use your new credentials, to log into the account.

 ## Configuring Cascade